 So how often should we be taking GCP training?
-ICH states that it is actually up to the sponsors discretion as to how often you should be taking GCP training.
-A lot of companies do set the guidelines of every two years but this is not official guidelines.
+ICH states that it is actually up to the sponsor’s discretion as to how often you should be taking GCP training.
+A lot of companies do set the guidelines of every two years, but these are not official guidelines.
 However, in recent audit findings the Regulatory Authorities (RA) have found that people are not being trained frequently enough on GCP and therefore lots of issues during the studies are arising.
 They are asking sponsors to tighten up on how often their employees take their GCP training.
-The FDA in particular are in their own words “coming down hard on sponsors regarding GCP training” Their suggestion being that all staff when starting a new study should be up to date with all the training required to carry out their job, this includes being up to date with all GCP guidelines.
+The FDA in particular are in their own words “coming down hard on sponsors regarding GCP training”.
+Their suggestion being that all staff when starting a new study should be up to date with all the training required to carry out their job, which includes being up to date with all GCP guidelines.

-In line with audit findings the RA also have suggested that people remain up to date with their informed consent training.
-This is one of the biggest bug bears in audit findings is of informed consent not being taken properly.
-I was recently made aware of a study in which a whole sites data was unable to be used as the informed consent was incorrectly taken, things such as not dated, not signed, taken after procedure had started, wrong version being used.
-If the site staff had recently had their training updated this would have saved the study having to abandon the site data and saved the sponsor time and money.
+In line with audit findings, the RA also have suggested that people remain up to date with their informed consent training.
+This is one of the biggest bug bears in audit findings: informed consent not being taken properly.
+I was recently made aware of a study in which a whole site’s data was unable to be used as the informed consent was incorrectly taken, things such as: not dated, not signed, taken after procedure had started, wrong version being used.
+If the site staff had recently had their training updated, this would have saved the study having to abandon the site data and saved the sponsor time and money.

 Section 8 of the GCP is regarding essential documents.
 This again is one area that always crops up during audits.
 Although the GCP guidelines cover essential documents this is not in great detail so it is important to make sure you are up to date with your essential documents training –especially if you are working at sites.
 Proper documentation is critical to the success of a clinical study.
 Every aspect of the study must be documented in order to obtain useful data and demonstrate compliance with Good Clinical Practice (GCP) guidelines and Good Documentation Guidelines (GDP) and with all applicable regulations.
 Again there is no set rule as to how often you need to take essential documents training.
 I would recommend taking this as often as possible to keep yourself up to date and your mind fresh in order to avoid getting some negative audit findings.